-Most gaming peripherals from leading companies come with their software for customising things like the lighting and button mapping on said devices.
-While the hardware and user experience is an essential part of a peripheral, the software experience can make or break the deal for a lot of people.
+Most gaming peripherals from leading companies come with their software for customising things like lighting and button mapping on said devices.
+While the hardware and user experience is an essential parts of a peripheral, the software experience can make or break the deal for many people.

-In this article, we’re going to compare Logitech Gaming Software (LGS) and their new release the G-Hub to find out which one’s the best for you.
+In this article, we will compare Logitech Gaming Software (LGS) and their new release, the G-Hub, to find out which one’s the best for you.

 Design and Ease of Use